 I’m taking off on Tuesday to do some media interviews on behalf of Harlequin Books’ 2006 Romance Report.
 The theme of this year’s report is “The Encounter”, which is to say, making the most of “real-life” chance meetings.
 The irony that I’ve made a career out of meeting people online doesn’t escape me, but I’m gonna do my best anyway.
 I’m just tickled by the mere fact that I get to wear the title “Romance Consultant”, if only for a couple of weeks.

-Anyway, the Romance Report, which is a free download, has all sorts of juicy tidbits, the type that you get when you poll 2000 people around the world.
+Anyway, the Romance Report has all sorts of juicy tidbits, the type that you get when you poll 2000 people around the world.

 Among my favorite factoids: